 Conversely, patients with chronic medical conditions may be at increased risk of depression.
 Illness-related stress and anxiety, such as how patients adjust to new physical realities after a heart attack, or after completing cancer treatment, are easy examples to better understand the connection from this direction as well.

 It has not known whether the strongest correlations lie within the domain of social determinants of health — these persons having less access to medical care in some way — or if there is more of a physiological connection between depression and these various chronic conditions.
-Parkinson’s disease and strokes are examples here, because they can cause brain damage with the areas that are responsible for emotional well-being.
+Parkinson’s disease and strokes are examples because they can cause brain damage to the areas that are responsible for emotional well-being.

 Behavioral health treatment is not only complex, but “still a time-consuming process requiring individual diagnosis, (and) largely driven by paper and trial and error guesswork,” according to Health Data Management.

 When the transition began from paper to electronic health records (EHRs) as part of the 2009 American Recovery and Reinvestment Act (ARRA)’s HITECH Act, the focus was on all specialties that were not behavioral in nature.
 (Legislation was soon after introduced to “extend the incentives for meaningful use” of EHRs to behavioral health and substance abuse providers, the co-sponsor of which was also a psychologist, who explained that untreated depression could double the costs associated with caring for chronic disease patients.)